ACEmulator/ACE-World-16PY-Patches/README.md

 ## Getting Started

 * Before using database patches in this repository, the main 16PY World Database must be imported first.
-* Import the selected SQL files from the Combined folder into your SQL server.
+* Import the desired SQL files from the Combined folder into your SQL server.

 ## Contributions